Joan Bennett

 In 1951, Bennett's screen career was marred by scandal after her third husband, film producer Walter Wanger, shot and injured her agent Jennings Lang.
 Wanger suspected that she and Lang were having an affair, a charge which she adamantly denied.
 She married four times.

-For her final film role, as Madame Blanc in Dario Argento's cult horror film Suspiria (1977), she received a Saturn Award nomination.
+For her final film role, as Madame Blanc in Dario Argento's cult horror film Suspiria (1977), she was nominated for the Saturn Award for Best Supporting Actress at the 5th Saturn Awards.

 Biography from the Wikipedia article Joan Bennett.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.